avahidi/arm-foss/README.rst

 Hence we we are using about 70% of the cells and 50% of the memories and have a maximum frequency of about 20MHz.
-These are not particularly good numbers, mainly because the Cortex-M0 (unlike Cortex-M1) was not `designed for FPGA <http://dl.acm.org/citation.cfm?id=968291>`_.
+These are not particularly good numbers, mainly because the Cortex-M0 (unlike Cortex-M1) was not designed for FPGA `(here is a relevant paper on the subject) <http://dl.acm.org/citation.cfm?id=968291>`_.
 Unfortunately, we currently don't have the right tools to improve either of these (although the nextpnr project aims to address this)